chasemcd/chasemcd.github.io/_pages/about.md

 ---

-My name is Chase McDonald and I am a PhD student in Cognitive Decision Science at Carnegie Mellon University.
+My name is Chase McDonald and I'm currently a student at Carnegie Mellon University.
+I am pursuing a [Ph.D. in Cognitive Decision Science](https://www.cmu.edu/dietrich/sds/graduate/index.html) and an [M.S. in Machine Learning](https://www.ml.cmu.edu/).
 My research focuses on both empirical and simulated multi-agent systems and their connections to artificial intelligence and cognitive science.
 In particular, I am interested in cooperative artificial intelligence and the design of human-compatible autonomous systems.
 In my current work, I aim to use insights about human behavior to inform the development of such systems.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.